The Technology Platform is the sum total of hardware and software kit to provide the base on which the applications and thus solution can run.

 Mobiles are not portable, people are transportable.
 But we need small computers and intelligent devices everywhere.
 This implies cloud based computing with accessible devices everywhere.

-“Focus on the relevant technologies.
+Focus on the relevant technologies.
 All else is a waste of time.
 Think carefully about which technologies will prevail in future.
-Some are just fads - they will fade away, and so will your effort and investment.
-And lastly, engineer your systems properly using the Modelling Tools and Specification Repositories.
+Some are just fads - they will fade away and so will your effort and investment.
+Lastly, engineer your systems properly using the Modelling Tools and Specification Repositories.
 Often our quickest way to migrate away from obsolete technologies, is to simply re-generate new products from quality meta data, using new patterns and templates.
 Invest in tools.

 and Software.
 The more I look at what is on offer by major IT Suppliers today, the more I marvel at what we achieved at Infomet.
 These systems are today successfully implemented at major banking institutions.